ymnk/lists-with-play-scala-gae/README.txt

 Notes
 =====
-  * This app is using siena[3] to manipulate the datastore, but it seems models written in Scala can not bee handled by siena unfortunately.
-So, models have been written in Java.
+  * This app is using siena[6] to manipulate the datastore.
+The original sample app has been using @Filter annotation, but it seems it will case an exception on Scala.
+So that annotation is not used in this app.
-    Refer to app/models/ directory.
+    Refer to app/models/List.scala.

   * The original 'lists-with-gae' has a problem in deleting an item.
     It seems '/lists/deleteitem/?id=x&itemId=y' has been encoded as